omegavic01/IPR_Repo/IPR/README.md

 --------------------

     +IPR                   <- Root Directory
-    +
+    -
-    +-- LICENSE
+    --- LICENSE
-    +-- requirements.txt   <- The requirements file for reproducing the
+    --- requirements.txt   <- The requirements file for reproducing the
-    +--                         analysis environment.
+    ---                         analysis environment.
-    +-- README.md          <- README
+    --- README.md          <- README
-    +-- .env               <- .env contains variables used throughout the +--                         scripts.
+    --- .env               <- .env contains variables used throughout the
+    ---                         scripts.
 Listed in .gitignore
-    +-- .env_template      <- a copy of .env with default variables listed.
+    --- .env_template      <- a copy of .env with default variables listed.
-    +--                         Convert to .env file if needed.
+    ---                         Convert to .env file if needed.
-    +-- .gitignore         <- files not tracked by Git.
+    --- .gitignore         <- files not tracked by Git.
+    +-- reports            <- Dir for reports generated for public use.
     +-- data
     +   +-- interim        <- When data is in the middle of being transformed.
-    +   +-- processed      <- Final location of finished products
+    +   +-- processed      <- Final location of finished data transformations.
-    +   +-- raw            <- Used for raw data gathered or used in scripts +
+    +   +-- raw            <- Used for raw data gathered or used in scripts.
+    -
     +-- src                <- Source code for use in this project.
     +   +-- __init__.py    <- Makes src a Python module
     +   +